United Air Lines Flight 608: Accident

-Cause of the crash
+Cause

 Just over three weeks later, on November 11, 1947, a similar in-flight incident almost claimed a second commercial DC-6 airliner.

 An American Airlines DC-6 (NC90741), on a flight from San Francisco to Chicago with 25 crew and passengers aboard, reported an on-board fire over Arizona and managed to make an emergency landing in flames at the airport at Gallup, New Mexico.
 All 25 occupants escaped the burning plane, and the fire was extinguished.
 Unlike the Bryce Canyon crash a month earlier, investigators now had a damaged, but intact aircraft to examine and study.

 The cause of both the Bryce Canyon crash and the near-fatal Gallup incident was eventually traced to a design flaw.
 A cabin heater intake scoop was positioned too close to the number 3 alternate fuel tank air vent.
 If flight crews allowed a fuel tank to be overfilled during a routine fuel transfer between wing tanks, it could lead to several gallons of excess fuel flowing out of the tank vent and then being sucked into the cabin heater system, which then ignited the fuel.
 This caused the fire that destroyed the United aircraft at Bryce Canyon and severely damaged the American aircraft that landed in flames at Gallup.

 In the Bryce Canyon crash, the Civil Aeronautics Board found the causes to be the design flaw, inadequate training of the crew about the danger, and the failure of the crew to halt the fuel transfer before the tank overflowed.

 Aftermath

-The aircraft wreckage was loaded onto trucks and moved to Douglas Aircraft Company in California, where the airplane was reassembled in an effort to determine the cause of the crash.
+The aircraft wreckage was loaded onto trucks and moved to Douglas Aircraft Company in California, where the airplane was reassembled in an effort to determine the cause of the accident.

 As a result of the disaster, the entire fleet of 80 Douglas DC-6 aircraft, including the U.S. President's aircraft (which was a sister ship), were ordered grounded and recalled.
 Design changes that were made thereafter still stand today.